DiggsAsura/PairPlayers/README.md

 ### Update history
+v0.05 release (March 28 2022)
+- gerhardadler fixed logic to handle any amount of players.
+Big kudos!

+---

 v0.04 release (March 28 2022)
 - Improved logic.
 Less then 4 players?
 1 stage is only option.